Sherstyankin/Sherstyankin/README.md

 - 👋 Hi, I’m @Sherstyankin
 - 👀 I’m interested in Backend development
 - 🌱 I’m currently learning Java
-- 📫 You can reach me via mail
+- 📫 You can reach me via email

 <!---
 Sherstyankin/Sherstyankin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.